sdegutis/immaculatalibrary.com/site/data/snippets/2023-10-01-if-god-gives-such-great-honor-to-his-saints-on-earth-how-much-more-in-heaven.md

 ---
 published: true
-title: "If God gives such great honor to his saints on earth, how much more in heaven?"
+title: If God gives such great honor to his saints on earth, how much more in heaven?
-archiveSlug: "sinnersguide00luis"
+archiveSlug: sinnersguide00luis
-archivePage: "98"
+archivePage: '98'
-bookSlug: "the-sinners-guide"
+bookSlug: the-sinners-guide
+tags: []
+sortOrder: 61
 ---

 > Another consideration no less striking is that God has prepared this magnificence not only for His glory, but for the glory of His elect.
 “Whosoever shall glorify Me, him will I glorify.”